artsy/force/doc/component_reference.md

 ### Filter Fixed Header

 A view that turns an element into a fixed header by wrapping it in a `.filter-fixed-header-container` element that pop-locks by toggling the class `.filter-fixed-header` on the container.
 You can use this class to adjust your header CSS by scoping under it e.g. `.filter-fixed-header #gene-filter-nav`.

+Other responsibilites include:

-This also adds a "jump" component which lets the user scroll back to the top of the page.
+* Adding a "jump" component which lets the user scroll back to the top of the page.
+* Toggling the active buttons.
+(Clicking on a `.filter-buton` or `.filter-dropdown a` will turn off `.is-active` on other `.filter-button` or `.filter-dropdown` classes.)

 ![](images/filter_fixed_header.png)